Authentic Lessons for 21st Century Learning

 Materials List

-Instructional Strategy Note Sheet handout (attached)
+• Instructional Strategy Note Catcher handout (attached; one per participant)

 Engage

-Go to slides 4 and 5 to briefly highlight the essential questions and session objectives.
+Display slides 4 and 5 to briefly highlight the essential questions and session objectives.
 This will provide a roadmap of where you will go together during the session and will let participants know what to expect from the session.

-After participants have completed their statements, ask them to pass their papers to the person on their right.
+After participants have completed their statements, have them pass their papers to the person on their right.
 Participants will read the statement on the paper.
 Then, they must add a new statement to the paper in front of them.
 The new statement cannot be a repeat of what they wrote previously, nor can it repeat anything that is already on the paper.
 The new statement should be a stance that agrees or disagrees with the statement already on the paper.
 Give them 1–2 minutes to complete the new statement.

 Once participants have written a new statement about Bell Ringers on the paper, they will again pass it to the right.
 At this point, the paper in front of them should have two statements about Bell Ringers written by their peers.
 Once again, they should add a new statement, but it cannot be one they have previously written.
 It can be completely unique or add to the conversation already on paper.
 Give them 1–2 minutes to complete the statement.